QuickBooks Blog

 (Starting accounts receivable + ending accounts receivable) ÷ 2 = average accounts receivable

-Then divide your net credit sales by your average accounts receivable to find your accounts receivable turnover ratio.
-The accounts receivable turnover formula follows:
+Then divide your net credit sales (from Step 1) by your average accounts receivable (from Step 2) to find your accounts receivable turnover ratio.
+The accounts receivable turnover ratio formula is as follows:

 Net credit sales ÷ average accounts receivable = accounts receivable turnover ratio